kanaka/spacewar/README.md

 There is also a sun in the center of the screen.
 All game objects exert gravitational force on all other objects.
 The sun is much more massive (but not larger) than other objects.
 Ships take damage if if they collide with a bullet, the sun, or another ship.
-The game is timed and players score a point when they kill another player.
+Players score a point when they kill another player.
 If a player dies "accidentally", they lose a point.

 The controls for each player are as follows: